DeKalb County DUI Lawyer FAQs

 However, please note that these FAQs are provided for informational purposes only, and viewing them does not create a client-attorney relationship with Hawkins Spizman Fortas.
-If you would like to learn more about how we can help you as Atlanta DUI attorneys, please contact us today.
+If you would like to learn more about how we can help you as DeKalb County DUI attorneys, please contact us today.

 Different attorneys will charge varying amounts, but fees usually reflect the level of expertise, time, and energy each Georgia DUI attorney spends on the client’s behalf.
 Similarly , if a client just wants a lawyer to help them plead Guilty, the legal fees will be far less than if a client wants to hire a lawyer to pursue avoiding a conviction.
 Lawyers who charge $2-3,000 or less in metro Atlanta, are likely to do a minimal amount of work in defending the case.
 If you want to hire a lawyer to fight the charges, make sure that is what you are getting.
 It will cost more, but it may well be worth it in the long run.